Skip to main content

 D

-Short, slender, spike-like inflorescences in late spring to summer if unmowed.
-Generally inconspicuous.
-Seed available but very slow to germinate (60-90 days).
+Short slender spike-like inflorescences open in late spring through summer if plants are unmowed.
+Visually understated.
+Seed is available but very slow to germinate (60-90 days), so vegetative establishment by sod or plugs is the standard practice rather than seeding.

 Detailed Descriptions